peckjon/sleepy_install/README.md

-Wait for 60 seconds during install.
+Wait for several minutes during package installation.

 No other features; use for testing time-dependent automation.